3D printing filament

 3D printing filament in different colours with models created using the filament.

 3D printing filament is the thermoplastic feedstock for fused filament fabrication 3D printers.
 There are many types of filament available with different properties.

-Filament comes in a range of diameters, most commonly 1.75 mm and 2.85 mm, with the latter often being confused with the less common 3 mm.
+Filament comes in a range of diameters and types, most commonly 1.75 mm and 2.85 mm, with the latter often being confused with the less common 3 mm.
+The most common materials are PLA (polylactic acid), PETG, and Thermoplastic polyurethane (TPU).

 Filament consists of one continuous slender plastic thread spooled into a reel.

 Production

 3D printing filament is created using a process of heating, extruding and cooling plastic to transform nurdles into the finished product.
 However, unlike a 3D printer, the filament is pulled rather than pushed through the nozzle to create the filament.
 The diameter of the filament is defined by the process that takes place after the plastic has been heated rather than the diameter of the extruder nozzle.
 A different force and speed is applied to the filament as it is pulled out of the extruder to define the width of the filament, most commonly 1.75 mm or 2.85 mm diameter.